The text starts out dry:

 On May 20, 1997, the President issued Executive Order 13047 (E.O.
 13047) determining that the Government of Burma has committed large-scale repression of the democratic opposition in Burma and declaring a national emergency with respect to the actions and policies of the Government of Burma.

 But this is not Havana: there are no voluptuous Edsels and Buicks, running on baling wire and duct tape, that give Cuba its motorists’ charm.
-Instead, Burma is filled with charmless Asian clunkers that failed tightening emissions standards in countries like Japan decades ago.
-This Mazda (Mazda B360, right?) was the quaintest I saw in all my time on the roads of Burma.
+Instead, Myanmar is filled with charmless Asian clunkers that failed tightening emissions standards in countries like Japan decades ago.
+This Mazda (Mazda B360, right?) was the quaintest I saw in all my time on the roads of Myanmar.

 This little Mazda, however, might have a new value in Myanmar.
 As reported in Asahi Shimbun last month, the central government is contemplating a trade-in to get the oldest cars in Myanmar off the street in exchange for coveted permissions to buy newer (post-1995) cars:

 “As part of the reforms, a Commerce Ministry official said showrooms would open in major cities to sell new and second-hand cars from Japan, South Korea and neighboring countries such as Thailand — a manufacturing hub for the top producers.

 ‘All these things will happen one after another very soon.
 Just save your money and wait to buy in the showroom,’ said the official, predicting U.S. and European models would follow if Western sanctions are lifted.”